Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Conclusions

 The proposed method can be used with any partitioned Fluid-Structure Interaction (FSI) solver framework; the algorithm is independent of the baseline discretizations of fluid and structure.
-Our loosely coupled FSI implementation employs an unstructured finite-element discretization of the structural domain and a finite-volume method for solving the three-dimensional compressible Navier-Stokes equations on block-structured grids with a cut-element immersed-boundary method for representing the time-varying interface between fluid and solid.
-Using this FSI solver framework, the accuracy and efficiency of the AROM have been demonstrated and quantified for two- and three-dimensional fluid-structure interaction problems: We have shown that the model is accurate and very efficient for predicting the onset of flutter in supersonic flows.
-The AROM approach can by construction yield predictions with any required accuracy for shock-loaded structures undergoing large deformations, for which classical, i.e., linear ROM fail.
-The AROM also correctly reproduced the multi-modal buckling of a thin semi-spherical membrane with the same accuracy as non-linear finite-element method and at significantly reduced computational cost.
+Our loosely coupled FSI implementation employs an unstructured finite-element discretization of the structural domain and a finite-volume method for solving the three-dimensional compressible Navier-Stokes equations on block-Cartesian grids with a cut-element immersed-boundary method for representing the moving interface between fluid and solid.
+Using this FSI solver framework, the accuracy and efficiency of the AROM have been demonstrated and quantified for two- and three-dimensional FSI problems: We have shown that the model is accurate and very efficient for predicting the onset of flutter in supersonic flows.
+The AROM approach can by construction yield predictions with any required accuracy for shock-loaded structures undergoing large deformations, for which classical linear ROM would fail.
+The AROM also correctly reproduced the multi-modal buckling of a thin semi-spherical membrane with the same accuracy as the non-linear finite-element method and at significantly reduced computational cost.
+FSI simulations with the AROM maintain the excellent parallel scalability of the CFD solver by reducing the run-time requirements of the structural problem to a minimum, without noticeably compromising accuracy.